History of Machine Learning – A Journey through the Timeline

 History of Machine Learning

 Machine learning is a subset of Artificial Intelligence (AI) which uses algorithms to learn from data.
 If you are familiar with AI as it has been through the news recently in regards to fending off cyber attacks or causing self-driving cars accidents then this will be easy for you understand.
 The idea that machines can “learn” without being programmed by humans goes back further than just recent years though; think about the first computers in the history of machine learning and how they could only do one thing at a time.
+For a practical example of this concept in action, consider how Clickworker facilitated the training of face recognition software through their innovative crowd-sourced approach.
+You can read about this case study here.

 One of the main reasons that machine learning is important for business use today is because it helps businesses be more efficient in their processes, as well as provide better customer service through AI-assisted chat bots or automated emails.
 It also provides great tools to help teach other people about new things like geography or historical events!